On Writing (part I)

-Even thought writing can enlighten timely events, it is essentially a trans-temporal form of communication.
+Even though the writing could enlighten timely events, it is essentially a trans-temporal form of communication.
 Take this sentence “Andrea enters the room just to find his computer on the table, turned on, with a mysterious message flashing on the screen”.
 Supposedly, you now have a picture of me, an image of a table, of a computer and you are probably waiting to know what the content of the mysterious message is.

-It’s the end of July and I’m sitting here writing this post.
-While you are picturing those images in your mind you are probably far away in the future from me; maybe in the coming winter, maybe next spring.
+It is the end of July, and I am sitting here writing this post.
+While you are picturing those images you are probably far away in the future from me; maybe in the coming winter, maybe next spring.
 Nonetheless, I’m here with you creating images in your mind with the sentences I put on paper.

-How this communication works?
-First, notice that, in the previous sentence, I didn’t conveyed a bunch of essential information: the dimension of the table, the design of the room, and the brand of the computer.
-Does it really matter for you to communicate with me? no. It is essential for the reader to have enough imaginative space to keep the communication gate open.
+How does this communication work?
+First, notice that, in the previous sentence, I didn’t convey a bunch of essential information: the dimension of the table, the design of the room, and the brand of the computer.
+Does it matter for you to communicate with me? no. It is essential for the reader to have enough imaginative space to keep the communication gate open.

 For instance, you want to know more about the message on the screen.
-Did someone left the apartment leaving a message behind? or is it a chat? or again, did someone hack into the computer? to discover it, you should keep reading.
+Did someone leave the apartment leaving a message behind?
+Or is it a chat? or again, did someone hack into the computer?
+To discover it, you should keep reading.
 A good piece of writing is a temporal gate, stable enough to maintain communication up and running.